aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/xpath-like-object-queries/_index.md

 - **Which Java version is supported?** Java 8 or later.
 - **Where can I download Aspose.3D?** From the official download page linked in the prerequisites.

+## Why this matters

+When you work with 3‑D content, manually walking the scene graph quickly becomes error‑prone and hard to maintain.
+XPath‑like queries give you a declarative, readable way to locate exactly the objects you need, which speeds up development and reduces bugs—especially in large scenes with dozens or hundreds of nodes.

+## What is an XPath‑like query in Aspose.3D?

+Aspose.3D implements a subset of the XPath syntax that works against the scene graph.
+Instead of XML nodes, the expressions target **A3DObject** instances (nodes, cameras, lights, meshes, etc.).
+This lets you write expressive filters such as “all cameras” or “objects whose name is ‘light’” without manually traversing the hierarchy.

+## Why use XPath‑like queries to **select objects by type**?

+- **Speed:** One line replaces dozens of `if` checks and loops.
+- **Readability:** The query reads like natural language.
+- **Flexibility:** Change the filter without touching traversal code.

 ## Prerequisites

 Before we start, make sure you have: